Building better outcomes for Arkansans and communities with Skills to Launch!

 To compete in today’s workforce, Arkansas youths need Skills to Launch!

 An increasingly large percentage of high school graduates lack the technical and soft skills needed to be successful in today’s, much less tomorrow’s, job market.
-Skills to Launch is a 10-week intensive program, designed to provide skills training to youths 18-24 in a variety of interesting trades, such as roofing, advanced manufacturing, construction, coding, graphic design, welding—and more.
+Skills to Launch is a 10-week intensive program, designed to provide skills training to youths 18-24 in a variety of interesting trades, such as industrial maintenance, offset printing, construction, welding, roofing, HVAC—and more.

 This unique program establishes a highly-focused environment, structured with a combination of classroom instruction and independent study and is delivered as a series of multiple courses.
 Students who successfully complete the program will receive a certificate.